Temple City United School District - Family Information Session (October 13, 2022)

 After our two pilots, HMH Into Math from Dec 13, 2021 to February 11th, 2022, and Carnegie Learning from Feb 21st, 2022 to April 15th, 2022, our committee reconvened to review student, parent, and staff survey data regarding both pilots.
 After the analysis and through debate, our committee anonymously voted using paper and pen.
 The committee voted for HMH Into Math by a margin of 8-1.
 A special thank you to all committee members, students, and members of the community that helped in the pilot process.

-Please click the image below to inspect HMH Into Math.
+Please click the image below or this link to inspect HMH Into Math.

 Gov. Gavin Newsom has signed Assembly Bill 104, one of the most notable bills from this legislative session.
 The measure contained an urgency clause, which means its provisions take effect immediately.
 The following summarizes the statutory changes: